 The three-year study reported that MCR Pathways’ relationship-based mentoring is transforming educational outcomes and post-school destinations.
 In addition, the study identified quantifiable benefits in building confidence, aspirations and social skills.

 Mentoring matters to us as there is amazing potential in our young people, potential that’s often buried by challenges of life outside of school.
 By spending just one hour a week listening and being there for a young person, a mentor will empower a young person to unlock their potential.

 Throughout the year, we’ll be sharing real stories from our young people before, and after mentoring.
 It would be easy to stop reading.
 It would be even easier to have never started and to ignore the challenges our young people face.
 It’s easy to ignore that just an hour of your time a week could turn a young person’s life around.

 But every day we hear from the young people we help and the positive impact mentoring has had on their life.
 We also hear from our mentors who tell us that despite the challenge, it’s worth it.
 These stories are why we’re so passionate about what we do, and why you should be too.

 It is our ambition to bring mentoring to all young people who would benefit from this vital support and offer them a mentor who is there, just for them.
 In 2021, new funding was announced by the Scottish Government, and the Tom Hunter Foundation, that allows us to create a national mentoring network across the country.
 We are working hard to focus support for young people in local communities that is tailored to the individual needs of each area.

-We are also excited to be launching MCR Pathways in England as we begin developing the model and operating in schools across the Hertfordshire region.
+We launched in England in 2021 and are operating across schools in Hertfordshire and Surrey.
 Read more about MCR Pathways in England here.

 MCR has a long term goal to become “business as usual” in the nation’s education system when supporting young people.
 Mentoring is creating a wave of positive change, impacting our schools, community and country.